 Crew Referral Program: This program allows PBCFR paramedics the opportunity to refer patients and families for post EMS follow-up care when they determine a need exists beyond the emergency medical care they provide on scene.
 The MIH social worker contacts the patient/family and works with them via telehealth or in-person to assess needs, connect them to resources, provide support, or assist with problem solving.

-Pregnancy Outreach Program: This program is intended to help connect pregnant teens and women to prenatal care and pregnancy/childbirth resources to support the health of both mom and baby, and reduce the risk of complications and/or fetal demise.
-Patients receive a telephone call after their 911 encounter for a specially trained paramedic or medical social worker who offers non-judgmental support, prenatal care education, and an entry point to the Healthy Mothers, Healthy Babies system of care to be screened for programs that may support them.
+Pregnancy and Pediatric Outreach Program: This program is intended to help connect pregnant teens and women to prenatal care and pregnancy/childbirth resources to support the health of both mom and baby, and reduce the risk of complications and/or fetal demise.
+Patients receive a telephone call after their 911 encounter for a specially trained paramedic or medical social worker who offers non-judgmental support, prenatal care and safe sleep education, and an entry point to the Healthy Mothers, Healthy Babies system of care to be screened for programs that may support them.
 Patients who are identified as having experienced a pregnancy loss are connected to postnatal grief care in partnership with VITAS Bereavement Services.
+This program also responds to the needs of pediatric patients or crew referrals that involve a minor on scene by assessing needs, connecting families to resources, providing support, and assisting with problem solving.

 Contact Us